handuozh/personal_logseq/pages/Average-Precision (AP).md

 ## TODO To keep on reading!

-## Meta Data
-### Average-Precision (AP):: A standard ranking metric in paper _Local descriptors optimized for average precision.
+## Meta Data A standard ranking metric in paper _Local descriptors optimized for average precision.
 In CVPR, 2018.
 The paper focuses on [Descriptor Matching](Descriptor-Matching.md) stage.
 ### [[He, Kun]], [[Lu, Yan]], & [[Sclaroff, Stan]] #authors

 ### [[2018]] #issued